ke-yu/apple-client-secret/README.md

-# Generate client secret for Apple get token call
+# Generate client secret for Apple Sign In
-A util to generate client secret used in Apple get token call.
+A util to generate client secret used in Apple Sign In.

 Create a config.json file with the following information:
 ```json